Specula · User guide

 A time ruler runs above the waveform.
 Click the ruler-mode toggle in the waveform control strip to swap between Time (HH:MM:SS.mmm) and Samples (frame count).
 Useful when you need to align two takes by sample.

 The control strip below the waveform has an amplitude zoom control (−/+ buttons) - useful for inspecting low-level detail without it being lost in the noise floor.
-Default is 1× (full ±0 dBFS range).
+Default is 1× (full ±0 dBFS range); double-click the readout between the buttons to return to it.

 During load, Specula scans every channel for sample values ≥ ±1.0.
 Each detected clip region is highlighted in red on the waveform and counted in the Channel Info sidebar.